mose/rails-i18nterface/README.md

 * add a way to gather .one and .other and .few under same translation line
 * add support for other i18n backends (gettext)

+## Note for upgrade 0.1.x to 0.2.x

+The database is not used anymore, back to the good old way.
+So you can remove the table rails_i18nterface_translations (v0.1.7) or translations (< 0.1.7).

 ## License

 ```